Skip to main content

 Setting background functions allows us to send new information as we get notified.
 This helps to resend that information to you through your webhook previously configured in the ROOK Portal.

-Enable background sync of data for iOS
+Background sync of data for iOS

 To configure background upload you need to follow the steps bellow: